 Policy Area Mount Pleasant Centre - Area H MCEH Uses Light industrial, retail/service, office, hotel, cultural, residential Option/Tenure Secured market and below-market rental housing Strata ownership housing Hotel development Max Height 20 storeys Max Density 7.0 FSR Min Frontage 45.7 m (150 ft.)
 Notes A minimum of 20% of the residential floor area is required to be secured at below-market rents (see Housing (Chapter 12) for details).
-A minimum of two levels of non- residential uses (e.g. cultural, light industrial or retail/service) is required.
+A minimum of two levels of non-residential uses (e.g. cultural, light industrial or retail/service) is required. of the residential d to be secured at (see Housing turnkey social housing units to the City. ails).
 A minimum of 20% of the residential floor area is required to be delivered as turnkey social housing units to the City.
-A minimum of two levels of non- residential uses (e.g. cultural, light industrial or retail/service) is required. ere lesser site frontage may be considered at the discretion of the Director of Planning.
+A minimum of two levels of non-residential uses (e.g. cultural, light industrial or retail/service) is required.
+See Land Use (Chapter 7) for cases where lesser site frontage may be considered at the discretion of the Director of Planning.